Annual fund campaigns

 Major gift strategies

-Elisabeth Galley has more than 30 years of experience as a fundraising and development professional for nonprofit arts and culture organizations.
-Ms. Galley rejoins Arts Consulting Group to open its Dallas office and expand its revenue enhancement and facility & program planning practice areas.
-Her areas of expertise include capital campaign feasibility, strategy, management, and implementation, as well as maximizing major gift and annual fund programs.
+Elisabeth B. Galley has more than 30 years of experience as a fundraising and development professional for nonprofit arts and culture organizations.
+First joining ACG in 1998 as a Senior Consultant, Ms. Galley worked with Tulsa Opera, Nevada Ballet Theatre, Mozart Classical Orchestra, REPRISE!
+Broadway’s Best, and the Carmel Bach Festival as Interim Development Director.
+She rejoined the firm in 2015 to open its Dallas office and expand the Revenue Enhancement practice.
+Her areas of expertise include capital campaign feasibility, strategy, management, and implementation as well as maximizing major gift and annual fund programs.

-Most recently, Ms. Galley served as Chief Development Officer at the Perot Museum of Nature and Science.
-Under her leadership, the Museum finished its $185 million campaign one year ahead of schedule which enabled the new building to open three months early, on budget with no short- or long-term debt, and with a $19 million endowment.
-During her 5-year tenure, Ms. Galley expanded the Museum’s operating reserves by $26 million and doubled its contributed revenue to $4 million annually.
-Prior to joining the Perot Museum, Ms. Galley was Vice President of Development for 7 years at the AT&T Performing Arts Center working on the $335 million campaign to build the multi-venue complex.
+Prior to rejoining ACG, Ms. Galley served as Chief Development Officer at the Perot Museum of Nature and Science.
+Under her leadership, the museum finished its $185 million campaign one year ahead of schedule, enabling the new building to open three months early, on budget with no short or long-term debt, and with a $19 million endowment.
+During her five-year tenure, Ms. Galley expanded the museum’s operating reserves by $26 million and doubled its contributed revenue to $4 million annually.

 “People make all the difference.
 Developing lasting relationships with everyone who currently supports, or could support, your organization is a high priority.”